lightfeed/extractor/README.md

 Use LLM to **robustly** extract structured data from HTML and markdown, for Node.js and Typescript.
 Used in production of Lightfeed and successfully extracting 10M+ records.

-## Why use LLM extractor?
-- LLMs are becoming more accurate and cost-effective
-- Can reason from context and return structured answers in addition to extracting as-it-is
-- No need to manually create custom scraper code for each site
-- Resilient to website changes, e.g. HTML structure, CSS selectors or page layout

 ## Existing problems of LLM structured data response
 - LLM response is not valid JSON or does not comply with input JSON schema: e.g. any invalid field can make entire JSON response fail, one invalid item can make the entire list response bad.
 - Extrating URLs can cause errors, e.g. invalid URLs or unable to handle relative or absolute paths